Ngā Haerenga New Zealand Cycle Trails

 An independent insight-driven analysis of trends and opportunities to further develop cycle tourism and to increase its value to communities across New Zealand has been completed.

 Up to $8 million is available annually for the maintenance, development and promotion of the New Zealand Cycle Trails (NZCT).

-An evaluation of the counter data of the 22 Great Rides of Ngā Haerenga New Zealand Cycle Trails was conducted over 12 months from 1 March 2019 to 28 February 2020.
+An evaluation of the 22 Great Rides of Ngā Haerenga, the New Zealand Cycle Trails was conducted over 12 months from 1 July 2020 to 30 June 2021.